Ericliu001/async-expandable-list/README.md

   ```

-  * In particular the ```java void onStartLoadingGroup(int groupOrdinal); ``` method in the AsyncExpandableListViewCallbacks will be triggered on the header item click events, which gives the client a changes to trigger loading sub-item data calls here.
-When the call comes back, the client should call the method ```java onFinishLoadingGroup(mGroupOrdinal, items);``` on the AsyncExpandableListView instance to display the data as well as updating UI.
+  * In particular the ``` void onStartLoadingGroup(int groupOrdinal); ``` method in the AsyncExpandableListViewCallbacks will be triggered on the header item click events, which gives the client a changes to trigger loading sub-item data calls here.
+When the call comes back, the client should call the method ``` onFinishLoadingGroup(mGroupOrdinal, items);``` on the AsyncExpandableListView instance to display the data as well as updating UI.
   * The steps to add groups is the same as CollectionView mentioned above, but we don't need to add sub-items to groups at this step, as the code snippet showed below:
 ```java
  inventory = CollectionView.Inventory.newInstance();